On the Practical Use of Blaschke Decomposition in Nonstationary Signal Analysis: Challenges and proposed techniques

 The windowed PDU algorithm is directly linked to the relationship between roots and IF.
 In Figure \ref{fig Blaschke product example}, we illustrate how an oscillatory template becomes temporally localized depending on the position of its associated root.
 For instance, consider the function $f_{\alpha_3}^4$ in Figure \ref{fig Blaschke product example}.
 A sufficiently wide window truncation centered around $0.82$ captures the entire oscillation pattern.
 The truncation and dilation to the interval $[0,1)$ in \eqref{windowedPDU truncation dilation} numerically corresponds to shifting the root near the boundary towards zero.
 See Figure \ref{fig windowed PDU example} for a numerical example of this intuitive description, where we consider $f(t)=f_\alpha^5(t)$, $\alpha=\frac{9-18i}{10\sqrt{5}}$, $f_\alpha(t):=\frac{e^{i2\pi t}-\alpha}{1-\overline{\alpha}e^{i2\pi t}}=e^{i\phi_\alpha(t)}$, and $t\in [0, 1)$.
 The window is described in \eqref{window definition w} and centered at 0.82 with $B=0.045$ and $T=B/8$.
 The resulting truncated and dilated signal is denoted as $f_w$.
 The holomorphic function of $P_+f_{j}$ over $\mathbb{D}$ is then evaluated by the Poisson integration, denoted by $F_w$.
 In the bottom right panel, the region with $|F_w|$ less than $0.005$ is shown in white, while all others are shown in red.
 All potential roots have magnitude less than 0.7.
-It suggests that while the original root is close to the boundary, after truncation, the roots are closer to zero.
-Intuitively, this operation resembles a \emph{local} version of M\"obius transform, if properly defined.
-While we do not have a theoretical justification now, we hypothesize that developing a rigorous quantification of this concept may provide a deeper understanding of the underlying mechanism of the windowed PDU algorithm.
+It suggests that while the original root is close to the boundary, after truncation, the roots are closer to zero, {reflecting that the oscillation varies less over time following truncation and dilation.} Intuitively, this operation resembles a \emph{local} version of M\"obius transform, if properly defined.
+We hypothesize that developing a rigorous quantification of this concept may provide a deeper understanding of the underlying mechanism of the windowed PDU algorithm.

 Another numerical observation is that the roots, particularly those whose phases are far from $0$ (associated with the tapering region of the window), exhibit ``stability'' with respect to the choice of window.
 See Figure \ref{fig windowed PDU comparison} for an example.
 From top to bottom, the window is defined in \eqref{window definition w} and centered at 0.82, with parameters $B=0.055$ and $T=B/8$, $B=0.045$ and $T=B/6$ and $B=0.035$ and $T=B/9$, respectively.
 Clearly, although the phase plots vary across different windows, the locations of roots with phases far from 0 are less sensitive to the choice of window.
 Since these roots capture the primary oscillatory information, this recalls the ``spin cycling'' technique for denoising \cite{coifman1995translation}.
 Rather than relying on a single window, one could instead explore multiple windows and design an ``averaging'' strategy that assigns greater weight to the more stable roots.
 We hypothesize that this approach, analogous to spin cycling, could enhance the decomposition and potentially improve denoising.
 We plan to investigate this direction in future work.